nais/doc/docs/workloads/explanations/good-practices.md

 If you wish to avoid unnecessary downtime, your application should run at least 2 replicas.

-If your application functions in a way that requires that only a single pod is active, you can employ [leader election] to select a leader that does the work,
+If your application functions in a way that requires that only a single pod is active, you can employ [leader election](../../services/leader-election/README.md) to select a leader that does the work, while keeping a running backup replica ready to step in should the leader be killed.

-[leader election]: ../../services/leader-election/README.md

-while keeping a running backup replica ready to step in should the leader be killed.